PRANBURI THE HIDDEN JEWEL OF HUA HIN

 Perhaps due largely to the royal connection, Hua Hin’s local officials appear to have far less tolerance for overtly illegal businesses or unruly behavior than in other areas of Thailand (read: no Russian thugs or rampant prostitution here, at least not out in the open).
 Hua Hin and the surrounding areas appeal to a wide range of tourists of all ages, nationalities and economic backgrounds.
 The sheer number of young families moving here attests to the wholesome nature of the town.

-Pranburi, a small town even smaller than Hua Hin!
+Pranburi, a small town but cooler and more interesting than Hua Hin!

 When we tell people where we live, we always say Hua Hin, since most people, especially those familiar with Thailand, know of Hua Hin, but this is technically not quite true.
 One of our favorite areas–where we decided to settle down and build our dream house, actually–is a small town (even smaller than Hua Hin!) about 20 km south of Hua Hin center called Pranburi.
 Pranburi is comprised of technically 3 sub-towns: Pak Nam Pran and Kao Kalok, both located on the beach, and Pranburi, located inland.
 These areas, especially Pak Nam Pran and Kao Kalok, cater to a different market than Hua Hin, to those seeking an even quieter, less touristy area than Hua Hin.
 Many boutique resorts are located in the Pak Nam Pran area, and the style is dominated by artistic, chic, quirky and modern resorts and condominium and housing projects.